 As with all our communities, resident involvement is very much encouraged in Derwenthorpe.

-The Energy Centre offers a central meeting place for residents, local schools and community groups to use.
+The Super Sustainability Centre (SSC) offers a central meeting place for residents, local schools and community groups to use.
 This includes The Derwenthorpe Partnership Advisory Committee, which provides resident input into the development of the community.

 The Derwenthorpe Community Fund was created to invest in initiatives that benefit the local community.
 It has a particular focus on tackling the actions highlighted by local people.
 The types of activities that come under the grant include: